isc-projects/kea/doc/sphinx/arm/hooks.rst

-      There is one case where this is not true: if Kea is running with a configuration that contains a ``hooks-libraries`` item, and that item is removed and the configuration reloaded, the removal will be ignored and the libraries remain loaded.
+      There is one case where this is not true: if Kea is running with a configuration that contains a ``hooks-libraries`` item, and that item is removed and the configuration reloaded, the removal is ignored and the libraries remain loaded.
 As a workaround, instead of removing the ``hooks-libraries`` item, change it to an empty list.